Quantum sensing with tunable superconducting qubits: optimization and speed-up: Coherence of the sensor

 \section{Coherence of the sensor}

-We estimate the relaxation and dephasing rates for a transmon qubit design shown in Fig.~\ref{Fig1}.
-We perform numerical simulations to compute the parameters required for the estimation of the qubit decoherence rates (see Appendix~\ref{A1} for the details).
+To determine the optimal sensing point, we estimate the relaxation and dephasing rates.
+While the analysis is general, we provide specific data for one of the most common qubit designs shown in Fig.~\ref{FigS1_v1}.
+We perform numerical simulations to compute the parameters required for the estimation of the qubit decoherence rates (see ~\ref{A1} for the details).
 The qubit $0\--1$ transition frequency can be parameterised by its maximal value $f_q^{\rm{max}}$ and external magnetic flux $\Phi$ as

 where $\Phi_0$ is the magnetic flux quantum.
 We limit the variation of the external flux to the first half-period $\Phi/\Phi_0\in [0,0.5]$.
 In this case, the absolute value of the cosine under the square root can be omitted.
-The maximal value of the transition frequency $f_q^{\rm{max}}$ depends not only on the charging energy $E_C$, but also on the maximal Josephson energy $E_J$.
+The maximal value of the transition frequency $f_q^{\rm{max}}$ depends on the charging energy $E_C$ and on the maximal Josephson energy $E_J$.
 This allows us to treat it as a variable here, different values of which can be targeted during the fabrication of the device by aiming for different critical currents of the Josephson junctions.